Decision tree learning: Information gain

 That is, the expected information gain is the mutual information, meaning that on average, the reduction in the entropy of T is the mutual information.

 Information gain is used to decide which feature to split on at each step in building the tree.
 Simplicity is best, so we want to keep our tree small.
 To do so, at each step we should choose the split that results in the most consistent child nodes.
 A commonly used measure of consistency is called information which is measured in bits.
 For each node of the tree, the information value "represents the expected amount of information that would be needed to specify whether a new instance should be classified yes or no, given that the example reached that node".

 Consider an example data set with four attributes: outlook (sunny, overcast, rainy), temperature (hot, mild, cool), humidity (high, normal), and windy (true, false), with a binary (yes or no) target variable, play, and 14 data points.
 To construct a decision tree on this data, we need to compare the information gain of each of four trees, each split on one of the four features.
-The split with the highest information gain will be taken as the first split and the process will continue until all children nodes each have consistent data, or until the information gain is 0.
+The split with the highest information gain will be taken as the first split and the process will continue until all child nodes each have consistent data, or until the information gain is 0.

 To find the information gain of the split using windy, we must first calculate the information in the data before the split.
 The original data contained nine yes's and five no's.